JevgenijsKonevs/NetBox_custom_field_updater/README.md

 ### Description :
-The script was tested on https://netboxdemo.com as well as on manual NetBox setup, using Oracle VirtualBox with Ubuntu.</br> Use username: netbox password: netbox to connect.</br> In order to test the code for device SSH connection, GNS3 software was used, where the test lab was set up, using different types of equipment and GNS3 LoopBack</br>
+The script was tested on https://netboxdemo.com as well as on manual NetBox setup, using Oracle VirtualBox with Ubuntu.</br> Use username: netbox password: netbox to connect to https://netboxdemo.com/.</br> In order to test the code for device SSH connection, GNS3 software was used, where the test lab was set up, using different types of equipment and GNS3 LoopBack</br>
 Simple example : </br>
 ![Capture1](https://user-images.githubusercontent.com/55871427/99528968-bbaebb80-29a7-11eb-8d2f-cf3cd78c20ed.JPG)</br>